 - They can get smelly because some folks will let food accumulate in the disposal for a day or more.
 They want to have a full batch before they use the disposal.

 Garbage disposals have come a long way in the past 20 years.
-Today, they’re more energy efficient and dependable than ever.
+Today, they’re more energy-efficient and dependable than ever.
 While at the same time being more powerful and quieter.
 That’s a neat trick and a considerable feather in the cap of the engineers who design them.
-The best garbage disposal also provide a wealth of benefits including faster cleanup after meals, a sweeter smelling, more hygienic house and less trash needing to be carted to the curb.
+The best garbage disposal also provides a wealth of benefits including faster clean up after meals, a sweeter smelling, more hygienic house and less trash needing to be carted to the curb.
 The 5 disposals above are a representative cross-section of the best disposals on the market.
 Whether you need something big and powerful or smaller and more discreet one of them should fit your needs to a T.